dkfreitag/davidfreitag-com/content/post/david_intro.md

 Hello,

 I'm David Freitag.
-I solve business problems using data science solutions.

-I am currently a **Data Science Intern** at **Pitney Bowes**, a leader in global logistics.
-I also recently graduated from **Baruch College** with a master's degree in **Information Systems/Data Analytics.** Before entering the field of data science, I worked in marketing, customer success, and K-12 education.
+I am currently a **Data Engineer** at **American Family Insurance.** Prior to this, I was a Data Science Intern at Pitney Bowes, and I graduated from Baruch College with a master's degree in Information Systems/Data Analytics in May 2021.
+Before entering the field of data science and engineering, I worked in marketing, customer success, and K-12 education.

 You can read a more detailed description of my background and skillset on my **[about page,](https://www.davidfreitag.com/about/)** or you can view my **[resume here.](https://www.davidfreitag.com/images/resume.pdf)**